willwray/array_typology/typology.md

 ### Aggregate nature

-As an aggregate type with no copy-init, the only means of initializing an array is element-wise [aggregate initialization](https://en.cppreference.com/w/cpp/language/aggregate_initialization) using braces (or parens since C++20, with some differences).
+As an aggregate type with no copy-init, the only way to initialize an array is element-wise [aggregate initialization](https://en.cppreference.com/w/cpp/language/aggregate_initialization) using braces (or parens since C++20, with some differences).
 The initialization is nested;